citomni/docs/concepts/architecture.md

 If a project requires these characteristics, it may still be built on CitOmni, but CitOmni will not enforce them nor pay their runtime costs by default.

 ## Conceptual Model
-CitOmni structures the codebase into six primary categories, each with a strict contract.
+CitOmni structures the codebase into seven primary categories, each with a strict contract.

 - Adapters
 	- Transport-specific entry points for HTTP and CLI.